raizrazer/monkiehrms/README.md

 I hope you liked it, I know it's very bad inside the code, but hey 18 hours of no sleep and 3 coffee, I think I am proud of myself.

 But on a serious note, things I would do differently if I had more time, like a tonne of time.
-I would have made most of the action with Auth and roles, and server actions.
+- I would have made most of the action with Auth and roles: server actions.
-I would have also made the login logout more easier with some Oauth providers.
+- I would have also made the login logout easier with some Oauth providers.
-Would have used MongoDB for more complex major operations.
+- Would have used MongoDB for more complex major operations.
 But hey, who cares, I enjoyed it and it was fun.
 Learned about Cloud Functions too, and that's a plus.